-A large in-wall aquarium typically costs several thousand dollars, significantly more than a standard fish tank.
+A large in-wall aquarium typically costs several thousand dollars, significantly more than a standard fish tank size.
 The size of the aquarium is one of the primary factors that will affect the overall cost.
-A large aquarium will require more materials and be more challenging to install.
-Additionally, the larger the aquarium, the more it will cost to maintain.
+A large display aquarium will require more materials and be more challenging to install.
+Additionally, the larger the custom aquarium, the more it will cost to maintain.
 Full wall fish tank.

-A small in-wall aquarium typically costs between $200 and $300.
+A small in-wall fish tank typically costs between $200 and $300.
 The price goes up as the size of the aquarium increases.

 Saltwater vs. Freshwater Aquarium costs

-Saltwater aquariums are more glamorous and exciting, and they can be home to a wider variety of fish and other marine life.
-However, they also tend to be more expensive to set up and maintain.
+Saltwater aquariums are more glamorous and exciting and can be home to a wider variety of fish and other marine life.
+However, they are also more expensive to set up and maintain.
 The cost of a saltwater aquarium can range from $500 to $5,000, depending on the size and complexity of the setup.

 Freshwater aquariums are less expensive to set up and maintain, but they’re also less exciting.
 The cost of a freshwater aquarium can range from $100 to $1,000, depending on the size and complexity of the setup.
 How do you build a fish tank wall?

 So, which is the better option for you?
 It depends on your budget and your level of interest in fishkeeping.
 A freshwater aquarium is probably the way to go if you’re looking for a low-cost, low-maintenance alternative.